GorkaAbad/Sneaky-Spikes/how_to.md

 ## Preparing the datasets

 Some datasets are automatically downloaded.
-But some other have to be downloaded manually.
+But some others have to be downloaded manually.
 This is a [restriction](https://spikingjelly.readthedocs.io/zh_CN/latest/activation_based_en/neuromorphic_datasets.html) from the SpikingJelly repo.

 Create a `data/` folder in the root of the project:
 ```bash